-[0002] This invention relates to a system and method for searching and browsing for directly and indirectly matching media content.
-More particularly, the present invention provides a system and method for searching and browsing for digital media selections at a content provider that can be mapped to physical media articles at an article dispensing machine that directly and indirectly match search criteria.
+[0002] This invention relates to a system and method for searching and browsing media content.
+More particularly, the present invention provides a system and method for searching and browsing for physical media articles at an article dispensing machine and digital media selections at a content provider based on search criteria.